Khalq: The Republican coup of 1973

 Khalq was excluded from the new government because of its lack of good political connections and its go-it-alone policy on noncooperation.
 Taraki did advocate a united front briefly after former Prime Minister Mohammad Daoud Khan's takeover in an attempt to gain places in the government for his followers, but this effort was unsuccessful.
-The Khalqists claimed to be more leftist and more independent of the Soviet Union than Parcham, but their base of support was not strong among the masses, and much stronger in the military.
-Because of this, Khalq abandoned his party's traditional emphasis on working-class recruitment and sought to build his own power base within the officer corps.
-Khalq's influence at Kabul University was also limited.
+The Khalqists claimed to be more leftist and more independent of the Soviet Union than Parcham, but their base of support was not strong within Kabul, and much stronger in the military and rural areas.
+Because of this, Khalq sought to build his own power base within the officer corps.
+Khalq's influence at Kabul University was limited.

 In 1973, the Khalq faction energetically began to encourage military personnel to join them.
 Taraki had been in charge of Khalq activity in the military.
 In 1973 he passed his recruitment duties to Amin.
 This move was highly successful: by the time of the communist coup, in April 1978, Khalq outnumbered Parcham by a factor of two or three to one.
 The Moscow-sponsored union of Parcham and Khalq may have been in preparation for his peaceful passage from the scene in the near future.
 The merger of Parcham and Khalq rapidly became unglued.
 However, Mir Akbar Khyber, a prominent leftist, was killed by the government and his associates.
 Although the government issued a statement deploring the assassination, the PDPA leaders feared that Daoud was planning to exterminate them all.
-In this way, both Khalq and Parcham forgot their internal rivalries and worked to overthrow the government.

 On the eve of the communist coup, Hafizullah Amin was the only member of the Central Committee that was not arrested.
 The police did not send him to immediate imprisonment, as it did with Politburo members of the PDPA on 25 April 1978.
 He was the last person to be arrested, his imprisonment was postponed for five hours, during which time Amin, without having the authority and while the Politburo members were in prison, instructed the Khalqi army officers to overthrow the government.

 The Khalqist Army cells prepared for a massive uprising.
 On 27 April, the Khalqist military leaders began the revolution by proclaiming to the cells in the armed forces that the time for revolution had arrived.
 Khalqist Colonel Mohammad Aslam Watanjar was the Army commander on the ground during the coup, and his troops gained control of Kabul.
 Colonel Abdul Qadir, the leader of the Air Force squadrons, also launched a major attack on the Royal Palace, in the course of which President Mohammad Daoud Khan and most of his family, including women and children, were assassinated.